addiscoders/career-website/README.md

 # addis-career-website
-A career's website for addis
+A career's website for addiscoders